kut-tktlab/serial-led-pi/README.md

 Consult sample.py and rainbow.py for the usage of the library functions.
 All functions of this library take int arguments.

-(This library does not depend on Python.
+(This library does not depend on Python or JavaScript.
 I think it is not difficult to use the functions on other languages.)

-### Internals
+## Internals

 ([More details in Japanese](https://github.com/kut-tktlab/serial-led-pi/wiki/Pwm).)